Yug-gurnani/Sorting-Visualizer/README.md

-# You can check this at:
+# You can check this out at:

 <a href = "http://sam-cmd.me/Sorting-Visualizer/">http://sam-cmd.me/Sorting-Visualizer/</a>